DelphiPackageManager/DPM/docs/get-started/getting-started.md

 ## Installing

-The first step is to install the dpm command line client.
+The first step is to install the dpm command-line client.
 See the [installation information](./install.md).

 # Concepts